-- (ii) PFRS 15, Revenue from Contract with Customers.
-This standard will replace PAS 18, Revenue, and PAS 11, Construction Contracts, the related Interpretations on revenue recognition: International Financial Reporting Interpretations Committee (IFRIC) 13, Customer Loyalty Programmes, IFRIC 15, Agreement for the Construction of Real Estate, IFRIC 18, Transfers of Assets from Customers and Standing Interpretations Committee 31, Revenue Barter Transactions Involving Advertising Services.
-This new standard establishes a comprehensive framework for determining when to recognize revenue and how much revenue to recognize.
-The core principle in the said framework is for an entity to recognize revenue to depict the transfer of promised goods or services to the customer in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services. - (iii) IFRIC 22, Foreign Currency Transactions and Advance Consideration Interpretation on Foreign Currency Transactions and Advance Consideration.
+- (iii) IFRIC 22, Foreign Currency Transactions and Advance Consideration Interpretation on Foreign Currency Transactions and Advance Consideration.
 The interpretation provides more detailed guidance on how to account for transactions that include the receipt or payment of advance consideration in a foreign currency.
 The interpretation states that the date of the transaction, for the purpose of determining the exchange rate, is the date of initial recognition of the non-monetary asset (arising from advance payment) or liability (arising from advance receipt).
-If there are multiple payments or receipts in advance, a date of transaction is established for each payment or receipt. - (iv) Annual Improvements to PFRS 2014 2016 Cycle.
-PAS 28 (Amendments), Investments in Associates and Joint Ventures Measuring an Associate or Joint Venture at Fair Value.
-The amendments clarify that the option for venture capital organization, mutual funds and other similar entities to elect the fair value through profit or loss classification in measuring investments in associates and joint ventures shall be made at initial recognition, separately for each associate or joint venture. - (b) Effective Subsequent to 2018 but not Adopted Early
+If there are multiple payments or receipts in advance, a date of transaction is established for each payment or receipt.
+The application of this interpretation has no impact on the Group's consolidated interim financial statements as the Group. - (iv) Annual Improvements to PFRS 2014 2016 Cycle.
+PAS 28 (Amendments), Investments in Associates - Clarification on Fair Value through Profit or Loss Classification is relevant to the Group.
+The amendments clarify that the option for venture capital organization, mutual funds and other similar entities to elect the fair value through profit or loss classification in measuring investments in associates and joint ventures shall be made at initial recognition, separately for each associate or joint venture.
+The application of this interpretation has no impact on the Group's consolidated interim financial statements as the Group continues to measure its investments in associate and joint venture using equity method of accounting. - (b) Effective in 2018but not Relevant to the Group investment property